-On May 15, 1998 the Company filed a report on Form 8-K describing the May 4, 1998 purchase of Genius.
+On May 15, 1998 the Company filed a report on Form 8-K describing the May 4, 1998 purchase of certain assets by the Company from Genius.
 (See Note 2 for further discussion).

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.